Peter Tatchell: Free speech

+Multiculturalism and cultural relativism

+Tatchell has said he is committed to "multiculturalism and the right to be different".
+In a 2009 lecture at the Gallery of Modern Art, Glasgow, Tatchell said:

+Tatchell said that moral and cultural relativism should not be used as an excuse for "collusion with the violation of human rights when it comes to issues like women’s rights and incitements to homophobic violence".
+He also said multiculturalism shouldn't be used to institutionalise discrimination, giving as an example the state funding of religious schools, which he said "factionalises pupils along religious lines".
+He said that fear of being branded racist or religiously intolerant should not allow dictators and human rights abusers to avoid criticism for their actions.

+Religion

 Anglican and Catholic churches

 Tatchell criticised the Catholic Church and Pope Benedict XVI, whom he described as "the ideological inheritor of Nazi homophobia".
-"He'd like to eradicate homosexuality, but since he can't put LGBT people in physical concentration camps, is doing his best to put them in psychological concentration camps."
+Tatchell said of the Pope, "He'd like to eradicate homosexuality, but since he can't put LGBT people in physical concentration camps, is doing his best to put them in psychological concentration camps."

 Channel 4 indicated in June 2010 that Tatchell would be the presenter of a documentary film examining "the current Pope's teachings throughout the world".
 The plans sparked criticism from some prominent British Catholics including Conservative politician Ann Widdecombe, who accused Channel 4 of trying to "stir up controversy".
 Tatchell asserted that the documentary "will not be an anti-Catholic programme".

 On 15 September 2010, Tatchell, along with 54 other public figures, signed an open letter, published in The Guardian, stating their opposition to Pope Benedict XVI's visit to the United Kingdom.

 With respect to Anglicanism, he stated that "it's very sad to see a good man like the Archbishop of Canterbury, Rowan Williams, going to such extraordinary lengths to appease homophobes within the Anglican Communion".

-In 2017 Tatchell praised the Church of England's new 'Valuing all God's Children' scheme for schools, which seeks to stop homophobic and transphobic bullying.
+In 2017, Tatchell praised the Church of England's new "Valuing all God's Children" scheme for schools, which seeks to stop homophobic and transphobic bullying.

-Multiculturalism

-Tatchell has occasionally been moderately critical of multiculturalism.
-In 2010 he gave a speech to the Libertarian Alliance at the National Liberal Club arguing that the British people are increasingly "fragmented according to their different and sometimes competing identities, values, and traditions.
-These differences are prioritised over shared experiences and interests.
-Our common needs and the universalities of human rights are downplayed in favour of religious and racial particularities."

-Free speech

-In 2006, during the Jyllands-Posten Muhammad cartoons controversy, Tatchell spoke at a 25 March 2006 rally called the Freedom of Expression Rally.

-At the rally, Tatchell argued for the "disestablishment of the Church of England and the freedom to insult the Queen, Prime Minister and Archbishop of Canterbury".
-Tatchell said that "Mired in the immoral morass of cultural relativism, they [the far left] no longer endorse Enlightenment values and universal human rights.
-Their support for free speech is now qualified by so many ifs and buts.
-When push comes to shove, it is more or less worthless."

-In 2007, he wrote an opinion piece in The Guardian arguing that "The best way to tackle prejudice is by presenting facts and using reasoned arguments, to break down ignorance and ill-will."
-In 2016, Tatchell made threats to free speech in Britain the topic of his British Humanist Association annual conference lecture.
-Speaking with reference to a number of censorship controversies in the 2010s, he said that "the recent trend against freedom of speech means that we must fight the battles of the Enlightenment all over again."

-However, in 2018 Tatchell voiced his support for Mark Meechan's conviction under section 127 of the Communications Act 2003 for posting a "grossly offensive" video on YouTube.